jack4Lindsay/tag/README.md

 # Tag
 An online multiplayer game of tag.

+NOTE: You need Oracle's JDK 14 downloaded to run these .jar files.
+Here is a link to the download:

 Tag (first named "netGame") originally was a practice range for network programming as I began to develop more network-based software.
 However, it has changed into something much more than that!